lhes23/docker-containers/README.md

 ## Install docker container to AWS EC2 Ubuntu

-> Create a new Instance on AWS EC2
+1. Create a new Instance on AWS EC2.
+Also create a securiy group.
+On inbound rules open port All TCP from anywhere

->
-> Update and upgrade
+2. Connect to EC21 then Update and upgrade the new Instance

->
-> Then Install docker and docker-compose
+3. Then Install docker and docker-compose

    `sudo apt update && sudo apt upgrade -y`

    `sudo apt install docker.io -y`

    `sudo apt install docker-compose -y`

 ## Setup Github connection

+1. Generate a new SSH key

    `ssh-keygen -t rsa`

+2. Copy the id_rsa.pub to github Settings -> SSH and GPG keys

    `cat /home/ubuntu/.ssh/id_rsa.pub`

-> Copy the id_rsa.pub to github Settings -> SSH and GPG keys
+3. Clone the Repository

    `git clone git@github.com:lhes23/docker-containers.git`

-> Go to the docker-container/nginx-proxy-manager folder
+4. Go to the docker-container/nginx-proxy-manager folder and run `docker-compose up -d` command

    `cd docker-container/nginx-proxy-manager`

-> Run command

    `sudo docker-compose up -d`

-> On Security groups open port All TCP from anywhere

 ## Create User and Database

-> Open phpmyadmin by going to IP_Address:9005
+1. Open phpmyadmin by going to IP_Address:9005

->
-> Create a User Account
->
-> Make sure that host name is %
+2. Create a User Account and Databse with grant all privileges.
+Make sure that host name is %

->
-> And copy the credentials to the .env file
+3. Copy the credentials to the .env file
->

 ## Create a Wordpress App

-> Go to the Apps Folder
+1. Go to the Apps Folder

    `cd ~/docker-containers/apps`

-> Create a new directory - named it after the domain
+2. Create a new directory - named it after the domain

    `sudo mkdir lester1.com`

-> Copy docker-compose and .env
+3. Copy docker-compose and .env

    `sudo cp {docker-compose,.env} lester1.com/.`

-> Go to that folder and edit .env
+4. Go to that folder and edit `.env` .
+Add the credentials early created with phpmyadmin

->
-> Then run the docker-compose
+5. Then run the docker-compose command

+   `sudo docker-compose up -d`

 ## Setup Proxy

-> Login to proxy manager
+1. Login to proxy manager

->
-> In your web browser enter [EC2_IP]:81
+2. In your web browser enter [EC2_IP]:81
->

 > Initial Credentials:
 >
 > Email: admin@example.com
 >
 > Password: changeme
 >
-> Go to Hosts -> Proxy then Add proxy hosts
+3. Go to Hosts -> Proxy then Add proxy hosts

 ## How to See DB Credentials